Compact 3D Gaussian Splatting For Dense Visual SLAM: Experiments

 In this section, we conduct various experiments to verify the effectiveness of our method.
 Tab. \ref{tab:ablation} illustrates a quantitative evaluation with different settings on Replica~\cite{replica} room0 scene.

+\textbf{Voxel-based Scene Representation} In the ablation study, we evaluated the effectiveness of voxelized scene representation in Tab.~\ref{tab:ablation}.
+The results show that this representation not only improves scene reconstruction accuracy but also significantly enhances representation efficiency, greatly boosting rendering speed and reducing memory consumption.

-\textbf{Sliding window mask} As shown in Tab. \ref{tab:ablation}, the proposed sliding window mask effectively reduces the number of 3D Gaussian ellipsoids while retaining the image reconstruction performance.
+\textbf{Sliding Window Mask} As shown in Tab.~\ref{tab:ablation}, the proposed sliding window mask effectively reduces the number of 3D Gaussian ellipsoids while retaining the image reconstruction performance.
 This demonstrates that we successfully remove the redundant and unessential 3D Gaussian ellipsoids created along with the SLAM system operation.
+We also conducted an ablation study on the parameters of the sliding window mask.
+The gaussian mask is continuously optimized in the sliding window in Tab.~\ref{tab:ablation3}.
+Due to our loss design, the system tends to mask out an increasing number of Gaussians.
+When the window size is large, this leads to many useful Gaussians being masked, resulting in a drop in accuracy.
+Conversely, when the window size is too small, memory consumption becomes excessive.
+Moreover, an excessive number of Gaussians is also unfavorable for the overall optimization.
+In our architectural design, we reset the accumulated gradients and masks whenever a new sliding window begins, allowing the system to relearn and thereby preventing the unbounded growth of masked Gaussians.
 Our mask strategy shows \textbf{50\%} increase in the storage efficiency and a \textbf{26\%} increase in rendering speed.

-\textbf{Residual vector codebook} Our proposed geometry codebook method achieves a reduction in memory usage while maintaining the image reconstruction performance.
-We also present the scale and rotation codebook in different stages in Fig. \ref{fig:rvq2}.
+\textbf{Residual Vector Codebook} Our proposed codebook method achieves a reduction in memory usage while maintaining the image reconstruction performance.
+We also present the scaling factor codebook in different stages in Fig.~\ref{fig:rvq2}.
 As the stages progress, the magnitude of the codes diminishes, demonstrating that the residuals for each stage are being effectively trained to capture the geometry accurately.
+We have supplemented our work with an ablation study on the size of the codebook and the number of stages to investigate their impact on performance in Tab.~\ref{tab:ablation3}.
+As the number of steps corresponds to residual quantization (i.e., progressively quantizing residuals), increasing the number of steps requires storing more levels of residual information, which leads to a increase in memory consumption and slower inference speed.

+In terms of accuracy, a larger number of steps yields only marginal improvements in image reconstruction quality.
+Regarding the codebook size, increasing it leads to a slight improvement in reconstruction accuracy due to the higher resolution.
+However, many codebook indices remain unused, which increases memory consumption and slows down training.
+On the other hand, reducing the codebook size results in a drop in accuracy.

-\textbf{Reprojection loss} In Tab.~\ref{tab:ablation}, we can see that the proposed reprojection loss effectively improves the accuracy of camera pose estimation.
-As the 3D Gaussian represents the scene with a number of points, we use this reprojection loss to build the bridge of 3D points with 2D features, which can further improve the scene representation and the camera tracking accuracy.
+\textbf{ICP Loss} In Tab.~\ref{tab:ablation}, we can see that the proposed icp loss effectively improves the accuracy of camera pose estimation.
+As the 3D Gaussian represents the scene with a number of points, we use this icp loss to build the bridge of 3D Gaussian from different frame, which can further improve the scene representation and the camera tracking accuracy.